apache/ignite-3/modules/catalog-compaction/README.md

 Catalog compaction consists of two main stages:

 1. **Replicas update**.
-Updates all replication groups with preset minimum start time among all active RW transactions in the cluster.
+Updates all replication groups with preset minimum begin time among all active RW transactions in the cluster.
 After some time (see below for details) these timestamps are published and become available for the next phase.